 Mapreading is the most required skill set for anyone who is traveling.

-You don’t need to be pro in it, you just need to acquire the basic skill set to understand the basic features like; Highways, Pathways, the scale of the map.
+You don’t need to be a pro; you just need to acquire the basic skill set to understand the basic features like; Highways, Pathways, the scale of the map.

 When you’re traveling to another continent, it is a must to check your medical condition and the transmittable diseases of the country.